Economics of defense: North Atlantic Treaty Organization

 At the Prague Summit 2002, with the 9/11 terror attack not in the distant past and the enlargement of NATO into Eastern Europe (Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia), member states agreed the need to strengthen the alliance's ability to deal with a wide range of new threats.
-After this summit, member countries committed to establishing a minimum level of acceptable defense spending of 2% of annual GDP.
-As of 2016 figures, only five member states (United States of America, Estonia, United Kingdom, Poland and Greece) have reached this figure.
+After this summit, member countries committed to establishing a minimum level of acceptable defense spending of 2% of annual GDP, which has since been achieved and increased to a minimum of 5%.

 After defense spending cuts during the Global Recession, members of the alliance agreed at the Wales Summit 2014 that those that did not already meet the defense spending guidelines to stop cuts to associate budget, gradually increase spending, and aim to move towards the goal within a decade.
 Thereafter, spending among European allies and Canada increase their defense spending from 2016 to 2017 by approximately 4.87 percent.

 There has a significant increase in the defence spending of some Eastern Europe countries as they see a threat from Russia after the annexation of Crimea, this significant threat has seen an increase in deployment to defence equipment to this region from the likes of the United Kingdom and the United States of America.
 Although there has been a significant increase in the defence expenditure in some members of the alliance there are a number of countries who are very far away from reaching the 2 percent defence expenditure target.